 This exhibition represents a part of the story and some of the women who helped to create the peace we enjoy today.
 It’s only the beginning and we want to share more stories.
 What voices do we need to hear?
 Who’s story is missing?
 You can create a project to celebrate your local peace heroines.
 We also invite you to send her story by email: peaceheroines@gmail.com

-The exhibition is touring across the island of Ireland and internationally - click here to see the tour schedule.
+The exhibition is touring across the island of Ireland and internationally - click here to see the tour schedule and explore the interactive online exhibition with supporting lesson plans for schools.

 Peace Heroines is a Herstory Education Trust project created in collaboration with our partners